mixpanel/docs/pages/docs/best-practices/analytics-strategy/engagement.md

 The Flows report is an alternative to Funnels and is useful when you don’t know the exact path your users take to arrive at some destination, and you want to map out all possible journeys.
 In Flows, once we choose a couple of key milestones in our user journey, we’ll be able to unfold their behaviors in-between specific anchoring steps.

-The first step of our flow is our signup event and the last step is our value moment, “watch video.”
-Because our query is set to “1 step after” the first event and “1 step before” the last, we can see what users most commonly did immediately following the signup event and immediately before reaching their value moment.
+The first step of our flow is our signup event and the last step is our value moment, "watch video."
+Because our query is set to "1 step after" the first event and "1 step before" the last, we can see what users most commonly did immediately following the signup event and immediately before reaching their value moment.
 It looks like most users subscribed to a channel and then liked a piece of content before reaching their value moment.

 ### Where can I learn more?